 Babies with biliary atresia can often be treated with a surgical procedure.
 However, the majority of patients will still need a liver transplant at some point during their childhood or early adulthood.

 The cause of biliary atresia is unknown.
 The condition develops during the neonatal period, and most of the time it is not hereditary and is not associated with other abnormalities.
-In 10 percent to 15 percent of infants, biliary atresia can be associated with other abnormalities of the spleen, intestines, heart or urinary system.
+In 10% to 15% of infants, biliary atresia can be associated with other abnormalities of the spleen, intestines, heart or urinary system.

 Many newborns with biliary atresia appear healthy when they are born.
 Symptoms may not begin until the second or third week of life.

 The first symptoms are usually jaundice and abnormal-colored stools.
 Jaundice occurs when too much bilirubin builds up in the blood, causing the skin and whites of the eyes to turn a yellowish color.
 Many healthy newborns experience jaundice during the first week of life, and without other symptoms it usually does not indicate biliary atresia.
 Normal stool color for newborns is yellow or greenish brown.
 With biliary atresia, stool is a light clay/gray/tan color.

 Babies with biliary atresia may show these symptoms:

 In addition to the routine physical exam all newborns undergo at birth, doctors may recommend any of the following tests if biliary atresia is suspected.

 Checking the bilirubin level in the blood can help make a diagnosis.
 There are two types of bilirubin: direct bilirubin and indirect bilirubin.
 Babies with biliary atresia have high levels of direct bilirubin.
 This can usually be detected before any symptoms are present.
 Babies whose results indicate high levels of direct bilirubin can be referred to a specialist for a thorough examination and prompt treatment if needed.